syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## Commands

-The command binds into NavigationItem, it will execute while items has been clicked.
-NavigationDrawer have four NavigationItemType.
-In this only Tab and Button types supports the Command.
-CommandParameter is user defined data value that can be passed to the Command when it is executed.
+The command binds into `NavigationItem`, it will execute while items has been clicked. `NavigationDrawer` have four `NavigationItemType`.
+In this only `Tab` and `Button` types supports the [Command](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html#Syncfusion_UI_Xaml_NavigationDrawer_NavigationItem_Command).
+[CommandParameter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html#Syncfusion_UI_Xaml_NavigationDrawer_NavigationItem_CommandParameter) is user defined data value that can be passed to the `Command` when it is executed.

 ### DelegateCommand class

+{% tabs %}
+{% highlight c# %}

 public class DelegateCommand<T> : ICommand
     {